bard/emacs-velocity/README.md

 ### Searching

-Invoke `helm-velocity` and write some words.
+Invoke `velocity` and write some words.
 Matching notes will appear in the helm buffer.

 Follow-mode is enabled by default.
 To disable it, invoke `C-c C-f` during the helm session.